 In addition, multinational companies headquartered in the United States face a mandate to implement tighter energy and environmental controls, as they are subject to increasingly stringent emissions laws in the countries and regions where they operate.
 For example, American automakers such as Ford and General Motors must build cars that meet strict economy and emissions standards in Europe, Japan, and China—as well as in states such as California, notes the Times.

 Within a week after Trump announced the planned U.S. withdrawal from the Paris accord, Bloomberg began organizing a new coalition on climate change.
-On the website WeAreStillIn.com, more than 1,200 mayors, governors, college and university leaders, businesses (including Apple, Facebook, Gap, Mars, Microsoft, and Target), and investors have signed an open letter vowing to “continue to support climate action to meet the Paris Agreement.”
-The group is planning to submit a report to the United Nations on progress toward the United States’ Paris climate-accord targets, independent of the U.S. federal government.
+On the website WeAreStillIn.com, more than 3,900 mayors, governors, college and university leaders, businesses (including Apple, Facebook, Gap, Mars, Microsoft, and Target), and investors signed an open letter vowing to “continue to support climate action to meet the Paris Agreement.”
+The group submitted a report to the United Nations on progress toward the United States’ Paris climate-accord targets, independent of the U.S. federal government.
 And Bloomberg committed his charity, Bloomberg Philanthropies, to paying the U.N. the U.S. share of the operating costs for the climate accord, up to $15 million.

 Also in reaction to Trump’s climate decision, three state governors—Jay Inslee of Washington, Andrew Cuomo of New York, and Jerry Brown of California—launched the United States Climate Alliance to consolidate U.S. states’ emission-reduction goals, USA Today reports.
-Within a week, nine more states, including Massachusetts, Oregon, and Virginia, plus Washington, D.C., and Puerto Rico, signed on to the alliance, with others expected to join.
-Currently representing about one-third of the U.S. population and U.S. gross domestic product, the alliance aims to strengthen existing climate programs, promote information sharing and best practices, and implement new programs to reduce carbon emissions.
+Within a week, nine more states, including Massachusetts, Oregon, and Virginia, plus Washington, D.C., and Puerto Rico, signed on to the alliance, eventually expanding to 25 states.
+The alliance aims to strengthen existing climate programs, promote information sharing and best practices, and implement new programs to reduce carbon emissions.

 States may be moving toward making themselves accountable for their commitments on climate change as well.
-On June 7, Hawaii became the first U.S. state to pass legislation aimed at raising its environmental standards to the level of the Paris climate accord.
+Hawaii became the first U.S. state to pass legislation aimed at raising its environmental standards to the level of the Paris climate accord.

-That collaborative spirit is showing up in new climate-change discussions and initiatives between foreign governments and U.S. states.
+That effective group leadership is showing up in new climate-change discussions and initiatives between foreign governments and U.S. states.
 Within a week of Trump’s news, Chinese president Xi Jinping made a show of welcoming California governor Jerry Brown to Beijing for a meeting, highly publicized by the Chinese state media, to discuss joint action on climate change.
 China is planning a national emissions trading plan similar to the cap-and-trade market operating in California.